 Fig. 1 Peter Paul Rubens, The Fall of Phaeton, begun ca. 1604-1605, completed ca. 1610-1612 (Stage 3), oil on canvas, 98.4 x 131.2 cm.
-The National Gallery of Art, Washington, DC, photography by Greg Williams (artwork in the public domain) [IIIF curtain and comparison viewer]
+The National Gallery of Art, Washington, DC (photo: Greg Williams) (artwork in the public domain) [IIIF multi-mode viewer]

 Fig. 2 Leonardo da Vinci, A Rearing Horse, ca. 1503-1504, red chalk, pen, and ink on paper, 15.3 x 14.2 cm.
 London, The Royal Collection Trust, RCIN 912336 (artwork in the public domain).
-Formerly in the collection of Pompeo Leoni [comparison viewer]
+Formerly in the collection of Pompeo Leoni [side-by-side viewer]

-Fig. 3 The Fall of Phaeton, detail of rearing horses [comparison viewer]
+Fig. 3 The Fall of Phaeton, detail of rearing horses [side-by-side viewer]

 Fig. 4 Roman, Aphrodite or "Crouching Venus," second century AD, marble, 125 x 53 x 65 cm.
 London, The Royal Collection Trust, RCIN 69746 (artwork in the public domain).
-Formerly in the Gonzaga Collection, Mantua [comparison viewer]
+Formerly in the Gonzaga Collection, Mantua [side-by-side viewer]

-Fig. 5 The Fall of Phaeton, detail of crouching Hora [comparison viewer]
+Fig. 5 The Fall of Phaeton, detail of crouching Hora [side-by-side viewer]

 Fig. 6 Jacopo Tintoretto, The Transportation of the Body of Saint Mark, ca. 1562-1566, oil on canvas, 398 x 315 cm.
-Galleria dell'Accademia, Venice (artwork in the public domain) [comparison viewer]
+Galleria dell'Accademia, Venice (artwork in the public domain) [side-by-side viewer]

-Fig. 7 The Fall of Phaeton, detail showing overpainted reins and traces [comparison viewer]
+Fig. 7 The Fall of Phaeton, detail showing overpainted reins and traces [IIIF multi-mode viewer]

 Fig. 8 The Fall of Phaeton, detail of the lower right, in visible light and x-radiograph.
 An arrow indicates the foot of a Hora that Rubens painted over.
-[IIIF curtain and comparison viewer]
+[IIIF multi-mode viewer]

 Fig. 9 The Fall of Phaeton, detail of upper Horae.
-Flickering red and orange brushstrokes between the figures are inconsistent with the golden light behind them. [comparison viewer]
+Flickering red and orange brushstrokes between the figures are inconsistent with the golden light behind them.
+[IIIF multi-mode viewer]

-Fig. 10 Left to Right: 10a-The Fall of Phaeton, detail from the center of fig. 9; 10b - X-radiograph of The Fall of Phaeton, the area shown in fig. 10a reveals flickering brushwork below the surface; 10c-False-color infrared reflectogram (IRR) of The Fall of Phaeton, detail of the area shown in fig. 10a reveals black sky hidden by later paint [IIIF curtain and comparison viewer]
+Fig. 10 Left to Right: 10a-The Fall of Phaeton, detail from the center of fig. 9; 10b - X-radiograph of The Fall of Phaeton, the area shown in fig. 10a reveals flickering brushwork below the surface; 10c-False-color infrared reflectogram (IRR) of The Fall of Phaeton, detail of the area shown in fig. 10a reveals black sky hidden by later paint [IIIF multi-mode viewer]

 Fig. 11 The Fall of Phaeton, detail of sky beside the central Horae, with an arrow indicating the location where a microscopic sample was taken from the edge of an existing loss.
-Layer 1: yel-low-tan ground; Layers 2 and 3: black sky in Stage 1; Layer 4: yellow-white streak of light (Stage 1?); Layer 5: blue sky (Stage 3); Layer 6 is later restoration.
-[IIIF curtain and comparison viewer]
+Layer 1: yel-low-tan ground; Layers 2 and 3: black sky in Stage 1; Layer 4: yellow-white streak of light (Stage 2?); Layer 5: blue sky (Stage 3); Layer 6 is later restoration.
+[IIIF multi-mode viewer]

-Fig. 12 The Fall of Phaeton, detail of Horae on left [comparison viewer]
+Fig. 12 The Fall of Phaeton, detail of Horae on left [IIIF multi-mode viewer]

 Fig. 13 Peter Paul Rubens, A Lion Hunt, ca. 1614-1615, oil on panel, 73.6 x 105.4 cm.
-The National Gallery, London, bought 1871 (artwork in the public domain) [comparison viewer]
+The National Gallery, London, bought 1871 (artwork in the public domain) [side-by-side viewer]

-Fig. 14 Rubens, A Lion Hunt, detail of the brown brushwork Rubens used in his oil sketches and to sketch out the preliminary design of his paintings. [comparison viewer]
+Fig. 14 Rubens, A Lion Hunt, detail of the brown brushwork Rubens used in his oil sketches and to sketch out the preliminary design of his paintings. [side-by-side viewer]

 Fig. 15 The Fall of Phaeton, detail.
-Sketch-like paint creates an unfinished appearance in the hand. [comparison viewer]
+Sketch-like paint creates an unfinished appearance in the hand. [side-by-side viewer]

-Fig. 16 The Fall of Phaeton, detail of the upper left, showing the original blue sky, white clouds, and tawny zodiac, which Rubens later muted with gray paint. [comparison viewer]
+Fig. 16 The Fall of Phaeton, detail of the upper left, showing the original blue sky, white clouds, and tawny zodiac, which Rubens later muted with gray paint.
+[IIIF multi-mode viewer]

-Fig. 17 The Fall of Phaeton, detail at the upper right, showing elements of Rubens's original composition (Stage 1): Horae and smoke illuminated by fire [comparison viewer]
+Fig. 17 The Fall of Phaeton, detail at the upper right, showing elements of Rubens's original composition (Stage 1): Horae and smoke illuminated by fire [IIIF multi-mode viewer]

 Fig. 18 The Fall of Phaeton, detail.
-Rubens transformed the flames behind Phaeton (Stage 1) into a red cloak. [comparison viewer]
+Rubens transformed the flames behind Phaeton (Stage 1) into a red cloak.
+[IIIF multi-mode viewer]